citizen-guy/Numunic/README.md

 # Numunic
-Numunic - the fork of the lalol hub backdoor scanner. i made it for remove the annoying hint of lalol hub
+Numunic - the fork of the lalol hub backdoor scanner. i made it for remove the annoying hint of lalol hub. yes, im litle bit a skid